Get Free Solar Panel Quotes

 Solar panels in space degrade up to eight times faster

-Solar is one of our best renewable options, and as the cost of solar panels continues to decrease over time, their popularity will only increase.
+Solar is one of our best renewable options, and one that is constantly developing new technologies and innovations, meaning its popularity will only increase.
 But the panels themselves take up a lot of room on Earth — so what if we could generate more solar power in space?

 It’s not as new a thought as you might think — the idea was first put forward in 1968 by pioneering space scientist Peter Glaser.